batchworksde/iksdp_desktop_docs/docs/en/user.md

 Click the "Power" button and then "Power Off..."
 ![Shutdown02](../shared/images/shutdown_power_menu.png)

-## printing

-here we going to document printing in furture.

 A "Power Off" dialog will appear.
 Click the "Power Off" button to shut down the system.
 ![Shutdown03](../shared/images/shutdown_dialog.png)

+## printing

+here we going to document printing in future.